ExploiTR/SMSCrypt/README.md

 # SMSCrypt
 Exceptional security, safe messaging.

-## Features

-- **End-to-End Encryption**: Messages are encrypted on your device and decrypted on the recipient's device.

 ## Security

-- **End-to-End Encryption**: All messages are encrypted and decrypted only on the respective devices.
+- **End-to-End Encryption**: All messages are encrypted and decrypted only on the respective devices, fully serverless.

 ## Contributing